Skidmore-Saratoga Memory Project

 In 2016, the SSMP and History Department partnered with the Humanities Action Lab (Project HAL) to participate in the nationwideStates of Incarceration project, which culminated with an exhibition and series of events in September 2017.

-To suggest a person, story, topic or organization for one of the projects below, please write to firstname.lastname@example.org - include your name, contact info, name of the person/place/thing and a little information about the subject.
+Know of a Skidmore or a Saratoga story that needs telling?
+Interested in recording someone's oral history, but not sure where to start?
+Or perhaps your organization has a box full of audio tapes, that you're not sure what to do with?
+To suggest a person, topic, or organization for inclusion in the Memory Project, please write to firstname.lastname@example.org - include your name, contact info, name of the person/place/thing and a little information about the subject.